irismessage/sys2-coursework/answers.md

 ### Answer
 - Client ports: control 53000, data 53005
 - Server ports: control 21, data 20313
-- pasv mode is more commonly used because it allwos the server to assign a port then you can use the full range of operations
+- pasv mode is more commonly used because it allows the server to assign a port then you can use the full range of operations

 ### Screenshots
 ![](question10/Screenshot 2023-12-14 130736.png)